via5/Cue/README.md

 ### Things that have initial support
 - Animations: There's `res/animations.json` that contains the list of animations for different states.
 They're all BVH files right now.
 - Clothing: There's `res/clothing.json`, it's meta information on clothing items to be able to do minimum undressing.
 Note that the genitals/breasts buttons in the menu can switch between item states (normal, up, etc.) but also between different items (pants and pants down for male).
+Heels are sometimes handled properly, but feet my drag on the ground in some animations.
 - Moods and personalities for facial expressions, as well as detecting triggers for excitement.
 The excitement stuff changes too slowly right now, but it can be manually set in the script UI, AI tab, Force Excitement slider.
 Integrates with MG's Breathing.

 ### Slots